 And therefore approximately equals population excess kurtosis formula:

-You can easily calculate kurtosis, skewness, and other measures in Excel using the Summary Statistics Calculator & Charts Spreadsheet.
+You can easily calculate kurtosis, skewness, and other measures in Excel using the Descriptive Statistics Excel Calculator.